Hablamos Español Insurance Companies We Work With

 A real example

 A growing contractor carried the same limits he bought as a one-person shop.
 A serious injury claim ran past the policy, and the gap came out of the business.
-The fix was not exotic.
-It was limits that matched the company he had become.
+The figures are illustrative, but the pattern is common.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.